Andalusia 2014

 These were shot in Malaga and Sevilla in the month of April this year.

-This one is a continuation to the last entry “The Churches of Georgia“, which I posted a couple of days ago.
-After leaving Georgia in southern direction the scenery changes quite suddenly.
-Georgia is a country consisting mostly of fertile lowlands and highlands rich in vegetation.
-Armenia in contrast is situated on a higher altitude, laying within a geological high plateau, which is much older then the hills in Georgia and much more rocky.
-In many places these rocks tend to shine in a red color, giving the landscape an astonishing look (see pictures three and six).
-Even the capital Yerevan seems to fit perfectly into the landscape, being build mostly out of reddish stone gathered from the surrounding areas (pictures one and two).
-There is no denial Armenia is a beautiful place.
-But the most breathtaking feature is the view on something actually situated outside of the borders of the country.
-The mountain of Ararat lies like a guardian upon the land and the view on the snow covered giant (5.137 m or 16,854 ft) is one of the most beautiful things you can see in your life (picture five).
-Being the supposed landing sight of Noahs ark, for the Armenians it is a spiritual place and deeply embedded within the national soul.
-Today the Ararat is situated in Turkey, making it an always visible reminder of the painful and complicated history in relation to the western neighbor.
+This one continues the last entry, “The Churches of Georgia,” which I posted a few days ago.
+After leaving Georgia in the southern direction, the scenery changes quite suddenly.
+Georgia consists mainly of fertile lowlands and highlands rich in vegetation.
+Armenia, in contrast, is situated at a higher altitude, lying within a geologically high plateau, which is much older and much rocky than the hills in Georgia.
+These rocks shine red in many places, giving the landscape an astonishing look (see pictures three and six).
+Even the capital, Yerevan, seems to fit perfectly into the landscape, built primarily out of reddish stone gathered from the surrounding areas (pictures one and two).
+There is no denying Armenia is a beautiful place.
+But the most breathtaking feature is the view of something actually situated outside the country’s borders.
+The mountain of Ararat lies like a guardian upon the land, and the view of the snow-covered giant (5.137 m or 16,854 ft) is one of the most beautiful things you can see in your life (picture five).
+As the supposed landing sight of Noah’s ark, it is a spiritual place deeply embedded within the national soul of the Armenians.
+Today, the Ararat is situated in Turkey, making it an always visible reminder of the painful and complicated history of the western neighbor.

-In June I got the opportunity to visit Georgia and Armenia.
-These are two rather small countries south of the Caucasus mountain range, equipped with long and dramatic histories.
-They have distinct cultures with own alphabets and Christian traditions.
-While Armenia is a landlocked country, a mountainous place, historically living of trade, Georgia lies inbetween the northern and southern Cacasasus, mostly within a fertile lowland.
-Georgian are predominantly peasants, many of them cultivate wine.
-As the grape is one of the most important export products of the country.
-The urban centre of Georgia lies also within it’s geographic centre.
-Tbilisi is an interesting place, modern on the one hand, while still maintaining a very traditional and almost oriental flair.
-But no matter where you are in the country: Chances are high you will spot a church, a very distinctive looking church.
-Many of these date back as far as to the mid of the 1 Century AC and are still important centers of religious and civic life.
+In June, I got the opportunity to visit Georgia and Armenia.
+These are two relatively small countries south of the Caucasus mountain range, equipped with long and dramatic histories.
+They have distinct cultures with their own alphabets and Christian traditions.
+While Armenia is a landlocked country, a mountainous place, historically living off trade, Georgia lies between the northern and southern Caucasus, mainly within a fertile lowland.
+Georgians are predominantly peasants, and many of them cultivate wine.
+The grape is one of the most important export products of the country.
+The urban center of Georgia also lies within its geographic center.
+Tbilisi is an exciting place, modern on the one hand while still maintaining a very traditional and almost oriental flair.
+But no matter where you are in the country, chances are high you will spot a very distinctive church.
+Many of these date back as far as the mid of the 1 Century AC and are still important centers of religious and civic life.